darkv/php-password-generator/README.md

 # php-password-generator

-The PHP class PasswordGenerator serves as a password generator to create memorable passwords like the macOS keychain does.
+The PHP class PasswordGenerator serves as a password generator to create memorable passwords like the keychain of macOS ≤ 10.14 did.

 ## Getting Started